We perform many surgeries around the eye area, specifically some of these below:

 Your New Look

 Bells palsy is a condition that causes the facial muscles to weaken or become paralyzed.
-It’s caused by trauma to the 7th cranial nerve, and is usually not permanent.
-It can lead to the eyelid on the effected side to appear wider than the other eye.
+It’s caused by trauma to the 7th cranial nerve and is usually not permanent.
+It can lead to the eyelid on the affected side to appear wider than the other eye.

-If the effected eye lid appears wider than the other, you may need surgical repair of the lid to improve the cosmetic appearance of the lid.
-In most occasions a small gold weight can be hidden inside the lid to add more strength to the weakened muscle and help closure of the eyelid.
+If the affected eyelid appears wider than the other, you may need surgical repair of the lid to improve the cosmetic appearance of the lid.
+On most occasions a small gold weight can be hidden inside the lid to add more strength to the weakened muscle and help closure of the eyelid.

 Botox for the spasm of the eyelid is an excellent non-surgical solution.

-In the early 1970s botox was used to relax overactive eye muscles in cross-eyed patients.
+In the early 1970s, Botox was used to relax overactive eye muscles in cross-eyed patients.
 It has since been approved for many uses, including for spasmodic neck, facial and eyelid muscles.
-Facial muscles have a tendency to become hypertonic (overactive) after paralysis.
+Facial muscles tend to become hypertonic (overactive) after paralysis.
 Weakening or re-paralyzing the muscles with Botox can temporarily ease the effects of overactive muscles.
 Spasms can be reduced along with the pain and discomfort associated with them.